Cochineal: Pre-Columbian dye

 Traditionally, cochineal was used by Indigenous peoples of Mesoamerica, including Mixtec, Zapotec, Aztec, and Otomi cultures, for coloring fabrics and amate paper.
 Cochineal dye was used as early as the second century BC.

-People began to paint codices with cochineal as early as the thirteenth century CE.
+People began to paint codices with cochineal as early as the thirteenth century.

 Although cochineal could be harvested from wild species, people began to intentionally grow cochineal in gardens.
 This semi-domesticated species had more dye, which made it more valuable to artists.

 Cochineal's importance in Mesoamerica is indicated by its prominence in tribute lists such as the Matrícula de Tributos.
 Eleven towns in the Oaxacan province of Coixtlahuaca, conquered by the Aztec Empire in the 15th century, paid a yearly tribute of 2000 decorated cotton blankets and 40 bags of cochineal dye each.
 One of these towns was called Nochistlan (today Asuncion Nochixtlan, after the Nahuatl term for cochineal, "nocheztli".

 Inhabitants of Peru have been producing cochineal dyes for textiles since early in the Middle Horizon period (600–1000 CE).
 Cochineal dye was extensively used in the Pre-Columbian era, often for ceremonial textiles and those worn by rulers.

 The dye bonds best with animal fibers rather than plant fibers and was most effective for dyeing wool from alpacas and other Camelidae, rabbit fur, and feathers.
 It was also used on cottons and plant-based fabrics, to less effect.
 Some examples of early cloth have survived in extremely dry areas in Peru.
-In addition, the use of cochineal is literally illustrated in drawings on codices and maps.
+In addition, the use of cochineal is illustrated in drawings on codices and maps.
 Production of cochineal dyes became well-developed under Nazca culture, and beautiful examples of woven cloth colored by cochineal remain from Moche and Wari culture.